-Based on the severity and type of collision, the side air bag inflator on the crash side of the vehicle is triggered releasing a quantity of non-toxic gas.
-The inflating SAB exits through the seat seam into the space between the occupant and the door.
-The SAB fully inflate in about 10 milliseconds.
-The side air bag moves at a very high speed and with such a high force that it could injure you if you are not seated properly, or if items are positioned in the area where the side air bag inflates.
-This especially applies to children.
+When the SAB deploys, it opens the seam on the outboard side of the seatback's trim cover.
+The inflating SAB deploys through the seat seam into the space between the occupant and the door.
+The SAB moves at a very high speed and with such a high force that it could injure you if you are not seated properly, or if items are positioned in the area where the SAB inflates.
+Children are at an even greater risk of injury from a deploying air bag.